mu-arch/ComfyMods/DyeHard/README.md

 ﻿# DyeHard

   * Change your player hair color using RGB values or HTML color codes.
+  * Change your player beard (in-game).

 ## Dependencies